 - Fire TV

 In keeping with the list seen above, I was able to access Channel 4 and ITV in the UK after signing in with an account, and I could choose between live programming or catch-up.

-However, StrongVPN failed to unblock either BBC iPlayer or Disney+ for me with their UK servers.
+However, StrongVPN failed to unblock either BBC iPlayer or Disney+ while testing with their UK servers.

-US Netflix is a real game-changer, and I’m happy to report that I was able to sign in and watch shows from the region with no issues using one of StrongVPN’s high-speed servers.
+US Netflix is a real game-changer, and I’m happy to report that I was able to sign in and watch shows from the region with no issues while using one of StrongVPN’s high-speed servers.
 Everything loaded instantly, although experiences may vary given how much effort Netflix puts into blocking VPN connections.

 One potential issue is the slower speeds seen with some servers, as it will have an impact if you’re stuck connecting to somewhere like Atlanta or D.C.

 Overall, it’s a good result, with lots of content to choose from encompassing some of the largest streaming services.
 They advertise the ability to bypass blocks on popular torrenting sites as well, and their zero-log policy ensures that they won’t be sure of what you’re up to.
 StrongVPN scores highly if you’re looking for a VPN that will handle your entertainment and torrenting needs.

 StrongVPN advertises the ability to bypass local censorship, but that’s expected of any premium service.
 They also offer a guide for connecting to China which notes:

 “Our VPN servers in the US are more likely to be blocked.
 According to the recent tests, San Francisco is the best possible location to connect to from China.
 Not only does it provide the optimal speed for customers connecting to the USA, but it is also reported to successfully bypass the Firewall.”

 If you’re someone who travels abroad frequently or wishes to bypass the Great Firewall, StrongVPN may be worth a shot.
-Its fast speeds and various protocols should help with the location and censorship of certain countries like China or Russia.
+Its fast speeds and various protocols should help with the location and censorship in countries like China or Russia.